 In this article, we ‘ll discuss the potential risks posed by your gas stove.
 Carbon monoxide is a colorless, odorless gas that is highly poisonous in high concentrations.
 So of course, it’s understandable that homeowners would be worried about exposure to carbon monoxide in their own home.
 While certain gas appliances including ranges do produce carbon monoxide, the risk can be minimized if you’re well-informed.

 We will explain these risks by explaining how these kitchen ranges can potentially expose you to this toxic gas.
 We will then explain the proper safety measures which can make this a perfectly safe, effective kitchen tool.

 Other gases produced alongside carbon monoxide include nitrogen dioxide and carbon dioxide.
 Some of the characteristics of Carbon monoxide include:

 - Highly poisonous in low concentrations

 Different gases have different burning characteristics.
-However, in order to get carbon monoxide;
+Here’s the formula for producing carbon monoxide: